-Centre for Behavioral Economics CBE
+Centre for Behavioral Economics

 Behavioral Economics offers realistic psychological foundations to economic decisions and can increase the explanatory power of economic theories.
 Adam Smith and John Maynard Keynes were among the pioneers who discussed path breaking concepts in behavioral economics like lack of self-control, pain of loss, overconfidence.
 The subject regained its power after the Nobel Prize winners Daniel Kahneman, Amos Tversky and Richard Thaler empirically explained various anomalies in standard economic and finance theories with the help of psychology.